DPDK/dpdk/doc/guides/compressdevs/qat_comp.rst

 -----------

 * Compressdev level 0, no compression, is not supported.
 * Dynamic Huffman encoding is not yet supported.
+* Queue pairs are not thread-safe (that is, within a single queue pair, RX and TX from different lcores is not supported).
+* No BSD support as BSD QAT kernel driver not available.

 Installation
 ------------